 SmartWay has stringent standards for logo use and limits its use as follows:

-- Partners with superior performance can use the SmartWay Transport Partner logo on promotional material (e.g., websites, advertisements, etc.).
+- Partners can use the SmartWay Transport Partner logo on promotional material (e.g., websites, advertisements, etc.).

 - Original equipment manufacturers can label some equipment as “Designated SmartWay” at point-of-sale.

 - Affiliates can use some versions of the logo to promote awareness of SmartWay.